w-shasank/cpp-stuffs/operating-systems/os-notes.md

 fork() creates a new process by duplicating the current one.

 **Behavior:**

 - The process that calls fork() is the **parent**.
 - It creates a **child** process — an almost identical copy.
 - Both continue from the point where fork() routine iss called.

 **Return Value:**

 - **Parent gets:** PID of the child
 - **Child gets:** 0
 - **On error:** -1 is returned

+After a `fork()` system call , both the parent and child processes begin executing from the same point, but the order in which they run is not guaranteed.
+This behavior is called non-determinism.
+It arises because the operating system’s**CPU scheduler** decides which process runs first, and this decision can vary each time the program is executed.
+As a result, outputs from the same program can appear in different orders depending on the scheduling.This problem/abnormality are often solved using synchronization tools like `wait()` to manage execution order.

+- After a process calls `fork()`, both the parent and child processes can access the same file descriptor.
+- The file descriptor refers to the same open file description, so they share the same file offset and status flags.
+- If both processes write to the file at the same time, the output may be interleaved or corrupted due to race conditions.
+- A file descriptor is a non-negative integer used to represent an open file or I/O resource in Unix-like systems.

+# Limited Direct Execution (LDE)

+## What is Limited Direct Execution?

+- LDE is a technique where user programs run **directly** on the CPU to maximize efficiency.
+- The CPU runs user code **in a restricted mode**, limiting what the program can do without OS intervention.
+- This approach balances **performance** (direct execution) and **safety/security** (limited privileges).

+## Why is LDE needed?

+- Running user programs directly is fast but risky.
+- Without restrictions, user code could crash the system or access hardware illegally.
+- The OS must regain control regularly to manage resources and maintain fairness.

+## Challenges with LDE

+1. **Restricted operations by user code:**
+   User programs might try to perform unsafe or privileged operations.
+2. **Regaining OS control:**
+   After handing control to user code, the OS must have a way to take it back.

+## Approaches to Regaining Control

+- **Cooperative approach:**
+  User programs voluntarily give control back (e.g., via system calls).
+  _Risk:_ Malicious or buggy programs might never yield control.
+- **Non-cooperative approach:**
+  The OS _forces_ control back using hardware mechanisms like **timer interrupts** and **traps**.
+  _This is the common and safer approach._

+## How Non-Cooperative Control Regain Works

+- The OS sets a timer interrupt for each process’s CPU time slice.
+- When the timer fires, the CPU interrupts the user process and switches to kernel mode.
+- The OS saves the current process state.
+- The scheduler decides which process to run next.
+- The OS restores the chosen process’s state and resumes execution.

+## Handling Concurrency

+- Timer interrupts enable **concurrent execution** by switching between multiple processes.
+- The OS uses synchronization tools like **locks**, **semaphores**, and **atomic operations** to avoid race conditions and ensure safe access to shared resources.

+## Summary

+- LDE provides a way to run user programs efficiently while enforcing restrictions.
+- OS uses hardware support (restricted mode, traps, interrupts) to maintain control.
+- Scheduler manages which process runs at any time.

+---
+# Context Switch

+## What is a Context Switch?
+- A context switch is the process where the CPU switches from running one process to another.
+- It involves saving the state of the currently running process and loading the state of the next process to run.

+## Why is it needed?
+- Enables multitasking by allowing multiple processes to share the CPU.
+- Ensures the OS can regain control and switch between processes efficiently.

+## Steps in a Context Switch
+1. **Save the current process state:**
+   - CPU registers, program counter, stack pointer, and other CPU state information are saved to the process control block (PCB).
+2. **Update process state:**
+   - Mark the current process as ready, waiting, or another appropriate state.
+3. **Select the next process:**
+   - The scheduler chooses the next process to run.
+4. **Load the next process state:**
+   - CPU registers and other state information for the next process are loaded from its PCB.
+5. **Resume execution:**
+   - CPU begins executing the new process from where it left off.

+## Note
+- Context switches have overhead because saving and loading states takes time.
+- Efficient scheduling aims to minimize unnecessary context switches.